Samrogrammer/shl-assessment-recommender/README.md

 🚀 SHL Assessment Recommendation Engine

-This is a fully local, AI-powered recommendation system designed to suggest the most relevant SHL assessments for a given job role, skills list, or job description — all without needing cloud services or external APIs.
+This is a  AI-powered recommendation system designed to suggest the most relevant SHL assessments for a given job role, skills list, or job description — all without needing cloud services or external APIs.

 Whether you're an HR tech enthusiast or just exploring GenAI projects, this tool gives you a practical example of combining embeddings, vector search, and a modern API layer.
 🔍 What It Does

+    Locally runs everything – No OpenAI, no cloud.
 All embeddings and vector searches happen on your machine.

     Smart matching – Uses sentence transformers to understand the meaning of input and catalog descriptions.